leheuxhj/foursquare-app/README.md

 To compile this project:

-- Obtain a client id and client secret from [Foursquare](https://developer-test.foursquare.com/docs) and add to string resources with the ids "foursquareClientSecret" and "foursquareClientSecret"
+- Obtain a client id and client secret from [Foursquare](https://developer-test.foursquare.com/docs) and add to string resources with the ids "foursquareClientId" and "foursquareClientSecret"
 - Obtain an api key and secret from [Fabric](https://docs.fabric.io/android/fabric/settings/api-keys.html).
 Add a fabric.properties file in your app directory with

  - apiKey = {yourApiKey}